ultimatecodelab/Linked-Data-and-Semantic-Web-Project-2015/README.md

 ## Example use of the API
 User will be able to find / locate the available parking spaces in galway city.

+Note: This readme file will be updated as we progress with our project.

 ## References